202404-Y-ZA-FSW/movies-project-kgomotso-phumlani-sakhile/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [/.../issues](https://github.com/202404-Y-ZA-FSW/movies-project-kgomotso-phumlani-sakhile/issues).
+Feel free to check the [issues here](https://github.com/202404-Y-ZA-FSW/movies-project-kgomotso-phumlani-sakhile/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>